-CAT1 will reach its end of life at block 2,311,760, which will occur on July 26, 2022 at around 17:00 UTC.
-This is the final block where CAT1 will be valid.
-At this block height, a snapshot will be taken of all CAT1 tokens, along with the addresses of where they are being held.
-CAT1 issuers will then be able to issue new CAT2 tokens and airdrop them to the same addresses where the CAT1 tokens were held.
+CAT1 reachead its end of life at block 2,311,760, which occurred on July 26, 2022 at around 17:00 UTC.
+This was the final block where CAT1 was valid.
+At this block height, a snapshot was taken of all CAT1 tokens, along with the addresses of where they were being held.
+CAT1 issuers are now able to issue new CAT2 tokens and airdrop them to the same addresses where the CAT1 tokens were held.

-Chia version 1.5.0 will be released on July 26, 2022.
-This version will not show any CAT1 tokens in the wallet.
+Chia version 1.5.0 was released on July 26, 2022.
+Since then, CAT1 tokens are not shown in the wallet.
 Users will only see the newly-issued CAT2 tokens, which will be identical in value to their CAT1 equivalents.

-Check out the developer docs to get started with issuing your CAT2 tokens.
+Check out the Snapshot Generation guide to get started with issuing your CAT2 tokens.

 What is a CAT?

 A CAT is a Chia Asset Token.
-CATs are fungible tokens that are issued on the chia blockchain.
+CATs are fungible tokens that are issued on the Chia blockchain.
 The CAT1 standard was finalized in January 2022.
-The standard can be found here.
+You can read more about the CAT primitive.
 Some examples of CATs include Stably USD (USDS), Spacebucks (SBX), and Marmot (MRMT).

 Why is this change happening with CATs?